 DSAEK (Descemet Stripping Automated Endothelial Keratoplasty) is a corneal transplant technique where the unhealthy, diseased, posterior portion of a patient’s cornea is removed and replaced with healthy donor tissue obtained from the eye bank.
 Unlike conventional corneal transplant surgery (penetrating keratoplasty or PK), the DSAEK procedure utilizes a much smaller surgical incision and requires no corneal sutures.
 The donor cornea is placed in the eye folded and is then gently unfolded using an air bubble to aid in attaching the donor tissue to the patient’s own cornea.

 DSAEK is especially indicated for patients with Fuchs dystrophy and other situations where the cornea is clear but limited by unhealthy endothelial cells.
 With this nearly sutureless technique, astigmatism is nearly eliminated, there Is less risk of stich-related infection or vascularization, the globe remains structurally sound, graft rejection is less likely and full functional vision returns within weeks to months instead of months to years.
-As the technique is refined, DSAEK will likely become the standard of care for treating Fuchs’ dystrophy and postcataract corneal clouding.
+DSAEK has become the standard of care for treating Fuchs’ dystrophy and postcataract corneal clouding.
 It also may be valuable in some patients with a failed PK.

 While many people can be helped by “traditional” corneal transplantation, in some cases such transplantation is hopeless, or nearly so.
-The Boston Keratoprothesis can be used after previous transplant failure, or when such a transplant would be unlikely to succeed.
+The Boston Keratoprothesis (Kpro) can be used after previous transplant failure, or when such a transplant would be unlikely to succeed, such as after a chemical injury to the eye.
 This procedure is designed to help patients whose conditions are the most difficult to treat.